-With SDI tied to VIO, a rising edge on CNV initiates a conversion, selects the \overline{CS} mode, and forces SDO to high impedance.
+With SDI tied to VIO, a rising edge on CNV initiates a conversion, selects the $\overline{\text{CS}}$ mode, and forces SDO to high impedance.
 SDO is maintained in high impedance until the completion of the conversion irrespective of the state of CNV.
-Prior to the minimum conversion time, CNV can be used to select other SPI devices, such as analog multiplexers.
-However, CNV must be returned low before the minimum conversion time to guarantee the generation of the busy signal indicator.
-When the conversion is complete, SDO goes from high impedance to low impedance.
-With a pull-up on the SDO line, this transition can be used as an interrupt signal to initiate the data reading controlled by the digital host.
+Prior to the minimum conversion time, CNV could be used to select other SPI devices, such as analog multiplexers, but CNV must be returned low before the minimum conversion time and held low until the maximum conversion time to guarantee the generation of the BUSY signal indicator.
+When the conversion is complete, SDO goes from high impedance to low.
+With a pullup on the SDO line, this transition can be used as an interrupt signal to initiate the data reading controlled by the digital host.
 The AD7942 then enters the acquisition phase and powers down.
 The data bits are then clocked out, MSB first, by subsequent SCK falling edges.
 The data is valid on both SCK edges.
-Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge allows a faster reading rate provided it has an acceptable hold time.
-After the optional 15th SCK falling edge or when CNV goes high, whichever is earlier, SDO returns to high impedance.
+Although the rising edge can be used to capture the data, a digital host also using the SCK falling edge will allow a faster reading rate provided it has an acceptable hold time.
+After the optional 15th SCK falling edge, or when CNV goes high, whichever is earlier, SDO returns to high impedance.